Attendance Line: (630) 937-8003

 Main Line: (630) 937-8000

-We are so proud of our dedicated, experienced staff and enthusiastic learners at Alice Gustafson Elementary School.
+We are proud of our dedicated, experienced staff and enthusiastic learners at Alice Gustafson Elementary School.
 It is our desire to keep you informed of all that is taking place at school.
-School updates will be sent to you though our weekly e-newsletter and AGS Facebook and Twitter feeds.
+School updates will be sent to you through our weekly e-newsletter and AGS Facebook and Twitter feeds.
 Be sure to follow along.

 Arrival and Dismissal Drop-Off Procedures

 Morning arrivals and afternoon pickups via car in the diamond lane on the east side of AGS can get very congested unless everyone follows the same procedures.
 Please note the following:

 - No parking/standing is allowed in the diamond lane circle drive on the east side.

 - Drivers who move through the diamond lane are expected to pull up, past the entry doors, and come to a momentary stop to allow student(s) to exit the car, then proceed out of the circle drive.

 - Students should exit the car from the right of the vehicle, safely away from passing traffic.

 - Parking is available in the east side parking lot within the circle drive when parents/guardians are walking a child to and from the lot.
 No child should use the crosswalk without a parent by their side.
 Parents/guardians may walk student(s) in the crosswalk to the queuing area by the flagpole.
 Thank you for your awareness and cooperation.